techno-disaster/ansible-crossuser/README.md

 ### Podman Ansible Updates

-A very simple playbook to list podman containers, list and apply updates to them across various users.
+A very simple playbook to run commands across various users.
+This started as a way to handle podman updates for users using `su -c` and then using ssh.
+But why just podman updates, run commands across your users!

 ### Setup
 - Setup host in inventory